top of page

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how consultations with rights-holders or their representatives are carried out in the company’s own operations and in the supply chains, including:
+The company has instructions or equivalent documentation/templates that describe how it engages in consultations with rights-holders or their representatives in its own operations, including:

-• How statutory consultations are applied in the operations, for example in accordance with the Work Environment Act, the Discrimination Act, and the Environmental Code.
+• How statutory consultations are applied under the Work Environment Act, the Discrimination Act and/or the Environmental Code.

-• How social dialogue is applied in the operations (tripartite/bipartite process; formal/informal; at national, regional, or company level).
+• How social dialogue is applied (tripartite/bipartite process; formal/informal; national, regional or company level).

-• How consultations are characterised as meaningful, that is, marked by two-way engagement, responsiveness, good faith, and ongoing.
+• How consultations are characterized by two-way communication, responsiveness, good faith and continuity.

 Does not fulfil requirement

-• Statutory consultations are not applied in the operations, for example in accordance with the Work Environment Act, the Discrimination Act, or the Environmental Code.
+• Statutory consultations are not applied under the Work Environment Act, the Discrimination Act and/or the Environmental Code.

-• Social dialogue is not applied in the operations (tripartite/bipartite process; formal/informal; at national, regional, or company level).
+• Social dialogue is not applied (tripartite/bipartite process; formal/informal; national, regional or company level).

 Paying attention to particularly vulnerable groups